Kryptexas/UE4-GameWorks-4.19.2/README.md

 Additional Notes
 ----------------

-Visual Studio 2012 is supported by the Windows toolchain, though Visual Studio 2013 is recommended.

 The first time you start the editor from a fresh source build, you may experience long load times.
 The engine is optimizing content for your platform to the _derived data cache_, and it should only happen once.